deepset-ai/haystack/docs/_src/api/api/pipelines.md

 Pipeline can be independently scaled.
 For instance, an extractive QA Pipeline deployment can have three replicas of the Reader and a single replica for the Retriever.
 This way, you can use your resources more efficiently by horizontally scaling Components.

-To set the number of replicas, add  `replicas` in the YAML configuration for the node in a pipeline:
+To set the number of replicas, add  `num_replicas` in the YAML configuration for the node in a pipeline:

         ```yaml
         |    components: